tjwhitaker/algonomicon-home/src/content/datasets/open-exoplanet-catalogue/open-exoplanet-catalogue.md

 ## Introduction

-The exoplanet dataset can be downloaded from <https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets>.
+I downloaded the dataset from <https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets>.
 At the time of this article, the dataset contains 3972 confirmed exoplanets with 144 attributes relating to each.
 Because of the large number of attributes, I'm going to post omitted/shortened outputs of the dataframes and descriptions.
 If you want to print out all the information for a particular dataframe, wrap it in the function `showall(df)` or `show(df, allcols=true, allrows=true)`.[^3]

 Included in the downloaded dataset is a header detailing the column definitions.